- Check the I-5 construction update report for details about lane and ramp closures. Look for "I-5: NE 117th Street to

 - Various ramps may be closed each week.
 Our ramp closure detour maps show how drivers will get around the closure.
 Next scheduled ramp closures (updated 12/1):

-- Southbound grinding work is scheduled to begin the week of Nov.
-10. Grinding work is unavoidably noisy.
+- Southbound grinding work is scheduled to begin later this year.
+Grinding work is unavoidably noisy.
 To report noise concerns, or request earplugs, please call 206-440-4DOT (4368)

 - Read our news release with more details about the project including when drivers should expect lane closures.

 - We awarded this project to Granite Construction Co. on June 27, 2014.

 - This project is similar to other pavement repair projects we have done along I-5 in Kent and Seattle.